Pesticide Public Notice

-Notice of Two Proposed General Permits for Application of Aquatic Pesticides
+Notice of Proposed General Permit for Application of Herbicides

-DEC has developed two general permits to allow application of specific pesticides to control invasive aquatic species, including invasive fish species and the invasive plant elodea.
-DEC requests comments from the public regarding the proposed general permits.
+DEC has developed a general permit to allow application of specific pesticides to control invasive weeds.
+DEC requests comments from the public regarding the proposed general permit.

-- General Permit to Apply Pesticides for the Control of Invasive Fish – 19-GP-FISH
+General Permit to Apply Pesticides for the Control of Invasive Weeds – 19-GP-WEED

 Comments must be received no later than 4:00 p.m.
-Alaska Daylight Time on August 26, 2019.
+Alaska Standard Time on January 18, 2020.
 To ensure that your comments are considered in relation to this application, please include the project name at the beginning of your comment.

-- To be considered, comments must be submitted in writing to DEC at the following address:
+- To be considered, comments must be submitted in writing to DEC at the following address or email:

 - Rebecca Colvin